-It’s very likely that if you’re reading this article, that you already have a website but for reasons that you don’t know, it’s conversion rate just isn’t that good or it’s already doing well, but you want to know how to increase it.
+It’s very likely that if you’re reading this article, that you already have a website but for reasons that you don’t know, it’s conversion rate of sales, email sign ups and success just isn’t that good or it’s already doing well, but you want to know how to increase it.

 Conversion rates are basically measurements, usually in percentages of a website’s success.
-That success can be either the amount of sales it makes of an X number of visitors that come to it, or how many people opt-in on your website.
-For example:
+That success can be either:

 So if I sell 1 product on my website, get an average of 500 visitors a day, out of which 5 people buy, that means I have a conversion rate of 1% (1 out of 100).

 In order to measure it, you have to divide the number of daily visitors to your site by the number of people who buy (or if you’re measuring how many people sign up to a list, by that number), then take the answer and divide that by a 100 to get the percentage.

 If my website gets 1,000 visits a day, and makes an average of 50 sales everyday, then my conversion rate is 5%.

 Some places have a different calculations for measuring it, but I like my version better.
 And the more traffic your website gets, the higher you’ll want that conversion rate to be.

 Now conversion rates aren’t always exact, especially if you take into consideration where you’re getting your information from.
 Some numbers may include returning visitors.

 Do returning visitors count as part of your conversion rate equation?